Izardo/pands-problem-sheet/README.md

 from datetime import datetime
 today = datetime.today().strftime('%A')

-if today == "Monday" or "Tuesday" or "Wednesday" or "Thursday":
+if today != "Saturday" or today != "Sunday":
     print("Today is {}.
 It's a weekday!".format(today))
 else:
     print("Today is {}.
 It is the weekend.
 Yay!")